-By construction, the Hamiltonian found approximates the desired model wavefunction with its ground state as opposed to a state in the middle of the spectrum.
-Besides, since we are looking for an approximate generating Hamiltonian there will always be at least one solution and we do not risk to find a symmetry operator instead of the Hamiltonian.
-These features represent the major distinction between our framework and the covariance-matrix-based methods described in literature recently~\cite{ClarkMethod2018,XiaoLiangMethod2016,ThomaleMethod2018}.
+By construction, the Hamiltonian found approximates the desired model wavefunction with its ground state as opposed to a state in the middle of the spectrum; there will always be at least one solution and we do not risk to find a symmetry operator instead of the Hamiltonian.
+These are the major distinctions between our framework and the covariance-matrix-based methods described in literature recently~\cite{ClarkMethod2018,XiaoLiangMethod2016,ThomaleMethod2018}.
 On the other hand we make no assumptions about the relation between the parent Hamiltonian and the reduced density matrix as opposed to Ref.~\cite{EntanglementGuidedSearch2019Prl}.
-The generality of our method comes at a price of potentially higher computational cost and it may be reasonable to attempt one of the methods described in Refs.~\cite{ClarkMethod2018,XiaoLiangMethod2016,ThomaleMethod2018,EntanglementGuidedSearch2019Prl} first, should the system in question satisfy the respective assumptions.
-Moreover the results of a covariance-matrix-based method~\cite{ClarkMethod2018,XiaoLiangMethod2016,ThomaleMethod2018} may be used as the starting point for the iterations in our approach although we didn't do this.
-Finally, as we demonstrate here, our method performs well in situations when not all Hamiltonian terms needed for exact state generation are available.
+The generality of the method comes with potentially higher computational cost and it may be reasonable to attempt a covariance-matrix method~\cite{ClarkMethod2018,XiaoLiangMethod2016,ThomaleMethod2018} first or use its result as a starting point for the iterations in our approach although we didn't do so.